-Festoon is a weird word, but it's fun to say and has a meaningful meaning.
-Basically, wisdom will cause your days to be rewarded and celebrated.
+Festoon is a weird word, but it's fun to say and it has a meaningful connotation.
+Basically, it means wisdom will cause your days to be rewarded and celebrated.

 Now everyone moved from aghast to bewildered, except for Solomon.
 Solomon heard the cry of the mom who was willing to give up the child in order to spare its life and knew she was the real mom.
 Instead of cutting the baby in half, he commanded that the baby be given to the mom who was willing to give up the child.
 Solomon now knew she was the true mom.

 Bam.
 All the aghast and bewildered feeling immediately gave way to wonder at the wisdom displayed and joy at the justice executed.
 Solomon’s wisdom brought great reward and celebration to Solomon and the nation he ruled.